WezomAgency/wezom-standard-tabs/docs/api.md

 Checking for ignore is executed at the moment of on activation try.

 You can change this property value  to your discretion or needs.
-_You don't need to calling extra methods to update the plugin, after changing value_
+_You don't need to calling extra methods to update the plugin, after changing the value._

 ```js
 wsTabs.cssClass.disabled = 'ignore-this'; // example